 As your home will most likely be the largest investment of your lifetime, be sure to safeguard it as much as you can.
 A careful review of your homeowner’s policy will outline areas of coverage – as well as items that are not covered.
-If you have questions you can meet with your insurance agent or even have your policy reviewed by a professional such as your attorney.
+If you have questions, you can meet with your insurance agent or even have your policy reviewed by a professional such as your attorney.

 Homeowner’s Insurance Policy

-In proactively addressing issues, thoroughly review your homeowner’s policy to confirm what specific types of damage are covered.
+In proactively addressing issues, thoroughly review your homeowner’s policy to confirm what specific damage types are covered.
 Often, you have to include additional riders, or a separate insurance policy, to safeguard against possible damage and destruction to your home.
 A standard insurance policy typically does not cover damage to your home from an earthquake, flood, smoke, or general wear and tear.
 Homeowner’s policies also may not cover damage from rodents, pests, or insects such as termites.
-Believe it or not, termites do exist in Utah
+Believe it or not, termites do exist in Utah.

 Other Liability Concerns

 The declaration page of your homeowner’s policy will highlight what is covered and what is not, as well as the limits and deductibles.
-Understand though, this is not a substitute for a comprehensive read of your policy.
+Understand, though; this is not a substitute for a comprehensive read of your policy.